 The 1st year students determine the content to be discussed, as opposed to the student leaders.
 Sessions are intended to be a safe place where is it OK to admit to not understanding something, and to make mistakes.
 CÉIM is not a remedial support – it is aimed at all 1st year students.

-1st year students in Engineering, BA Law and Geography are automatically allocated to CÉIM groups and the sessions appear in the students’ timetable.
-Students can see what CÉIM group they should attend on Blackboard and Blackboard is also used as a means for CÉIM leaders to contact 1st year students.
-Sessions generally start in week 3 or 4 in Semester 1, and in week 2 or 3 in Semester 2, and run for 50 minutes.
+CÉIM sessions are timetabled.
+Blackboard is used as a means for CÉIM leaders to contact 1st year students.
+Sessions generally start in week 2 or 3 in Semester 1, and in week 2 in Semester 2, and run for 50 minutes.

 (1) Opening (icebreaker or quick chit chat) – 5 minutes